20% off your first purchase with code: SHOP24

 Many teachers set time aside once a month for birthday celebrations.
 You might also have classroom parties for holidays like Halloween or Thanksgiving.

 Instead of trying to handle it all yourself, recruit a volunteer to be your room parent.
-Whoever plays this important role traditionally serves as the contact person for special events.
+Whoever plays this important role traditionally serves as the contact point person for special events.
 This includes emailing or calling the other parents to coordinate the food and drinks and line up extra hands to come in and help on party day.